milselarch/--C/README.md

       and infinite register size, but where the data size at each address is finite still

+# Setup
+Rust is required to build the compiler.
+Pull the C compiler tests submodule with `git submodule update --init --recursive`
+1. `cargo build --release`
+2. `./target/release/ca-compiler <YOUR_C_FILE.c>`

 ## Examples

 Test compilation on all test cases in chapter 2: